Proposal to build a gas-fired power station

 A1.
-Construction activity is linked to securing a Capacity Market contract for the project, which can happen no earlier than winter 2018/19.
-If we did secure a contract, we would expect construction to commence in the second half of the following year, lasting approximately 24 months.
+Construction activity is linked to securing a Capacity Market contract for the project, which can happen no earlier than Spring 2020.
+If we secure a contract, we would expect construction to commence later in the year lasting approximately 24 months.

 Q2.
 What steps will you be taking to make sure all companies are made aware of the opportunities to get involved in the project?

 A2.
 A number of companies have already come forward when the project was in the planning stage.
 They are on our supplier database and we will ensure they are notified as the project progress.
 We also intend to host a meet the buyer Day with our main contractors on the build of the project.
 The day will take place in a suitable local venue and provide all interested suppliers with information on what work packages will be put out to tender and how they can get involved.